 International Students - Once you have confirmed your admission to UW Tacoma, please reach out to the International Student & Scholars Office (ISSS).
 ISSS advisors will share information about how you can request your I-20.

 Freshmen: You must request a final high school transcript from the high school registrar before high school graduation (and before school closes for the summer).
 Your transcript must include your final quarter grades and confirmation of your graduation.
-You must submit your final transcripts to UW Tacoma by July 1.
-If not received by July 1, a hold may be placed on your registration.

 Transfer students: You must submit updated transcripts for all college coursework at least two weeks prior to your first day of instruction.